Jaksuhn/essays/Governments overthrown by the US.md

 ## Statistics

 - The total amount of countries that have been overthrown by the US is **39**.
 - Given that some countries have been overthrown more than once, the total amount of overthrowings is **55+**
+- The amount of overthrowings relating to communism/socialism (plus TIT) is 32